 On November 21, 2018, the WF Defendants moved to dismiss this case.
-Mr. Green opposes the relief sought by the WF Defendants, and on January 9, 2019, he filed an affirmation in opposition to the WF Motion to Dismiss.
-Green Opp.
+Ms. Williams opposes the relief sought by the WF Defendants, and on January 9, 2019, she filed an affirmation in opposition to the WF Motion to Dismiss.
+Williams Opp.
 Affirm.
-Mr. Green also advances arguments in opposition to the WF Motion to Dismiss in several additional filings, including the Second Amended Complaint filed January 9, 2019, the Omnibus Motion dated February 12, 2019, and the Motion to Strike dated March 6, 2019.
+Ms. Williams also advances arguments in opposition to the WF Motion to Dismiss in several additional filings, including the Second Amended Complaint filed January 9, 2019, the Motion for Leave dated February 12, 2019, the Omnibus Motion dated February 13, 2019, and the Motion to Strike dated March 6, 2019.

 On January 4, 2019, the WF Defendants filed a Reply in further support of the WF Motion to Dismiss.
-After Mr. Green filed the Second Amended Complaint, the WF Defendants filed a Supplemental Reply in further support of their Motion to Dismiss, in which they incorporate all prior arguments made in support of the Motion to Dismiss.
+After Ms. Williams filed the Second Amended Complaint, the WF Defendants filed a Supplemental Reply in further support of their Motion to Dismiss, in which they incorporate all prior arguments made in support of the Motion to Dismiss.
 Finally, the WF Defendants filed a supplemental reply in further support of the Motion to Dismiss, in the form of an affidavit.

-The WF Defendants seek dismissal of the Second Amended Complaint with prejudice, on grounds that Mr. Green does not state a plausible claim upon which relief can be granted.
-They state that even if, "on an extremely generous read," the Court is able to discern a cause of action, the Court lacks subject matter jurisdiction to determine Mr. Green's claims under the Rooker-Feldman doctrine and the Younger abstention doctrine.
+The WF Defendants seek dismissal of the Second Amended Complaint with prejudice, on grounds that Ms. Williams does not state a plausible claim upon which relief can be granted.
+They state that even if, "on an extremely generous read," the Court is able to discern a cause of action, the Court lacks subject matter jurisdiction to determine Ms. Williams' claims under the Rooker-Feldman doctrine and the Younger abstention doctrine.
 WF Supp.
 Mem. at 6.
-The WF Defendants argue that Mr. Green is, in effect, attempting to use this adversary proceeding to attack the judgment of foreclosure entered by the New York state court.
+The WF Defendants argue that Ms. Williams is, in effect, attempting to use this adversary proceeding to attack the judgment of foreclosure entered by the New York state court.
 Id.

-Finally, the WF Defendants respond to Mr. Green's claim that Reed Smith LLP and Mr. Margarella violated the automatic stay by filing the post-petition Notice of Entry of the Order Denying Mr. Green's motion to vacate the Sheriff's Sale (the "Motion to Vacate").
+Finally, the WF Defendants respond to Ms. Williams' claim that Reed Smith LLP and Mr. Margarella violated the automatic stay by filing the post-petition Notice of Entry of the Order Denying Ms. Williams' motion to vacate the Sheriff's Sale (the "Motion to Vacate").
 WF Supp.
 Mem. at 18-20.
-The WF Defendants argue that the filing of a Notice of Entry in that case is not a violation of the automatic stay, even where the filing of the Notice of Entry occurs post-petition, as the challenged action was taken "in response to Plaintiff's Motions" to vacate the judgment of foreclosure.
+The WF Defendants argue that the filing of a Notice of Entry in that case is not a violation of the automatic stay, even where the filing of the Notice of Entry occurs postpetition, as the challenged action was taken "in response to Plaintiff's Motions" to vacate the judgment of foreclosure.
 Id. (emphasis in original).